 During the summer the temperatures in Salalah drop to around 24 degrees and the city holds its famous tourism festival, which started out as a local festival but has now grown to have international appeal.
 The festival is full of vibrant art, cultural displays, sporting opportunities, Omani heritage, exciting contests and shopping activities.

 Istanbul is the capital of Turkey and is positioned in an exciting location in both Europe and Asia.
-Not many other countries can boast such a diverse positioning.
+Not many other countries can boast such diverse positioning.
 Walking through eclectic Istanbul is surprising, as around every corner is a different expression of history, modernity, European and Asian culture.

 Istanbul is a diverse and humongous city with neighbourhoods that express that same diversity.
 Unique neighbourhoods like Balat contain modern art and culture in historic buildings.
-Anyone with interests in the Islamic world will love the huge mosques that adorn different area of the city.
+Anyone with interests in the Islamic world will love the huge mosques that adorn different areas of the city.

 The Egyptian city of Giza is the gateway to one of the most famous archaeological parks in the world.
 A short train ride away from Cario you will come to Giza the home of The pyramids of Eygpt.
 They rise up from the sand and sit between the Sahara and Giza city.
 The monuments in the Giza plateau tower over the city like unmoving guardians, impossible to ignore.